wortho/EtwPerformanceProfiler/README.md

 The sample consists of C# code for listening to NAV Server ETW events and Application objects for storing the events in a Table and presenting the results in a Page.

+**Disclamer:** Use at own risk.
+No warranty or Guaranty.
+No support.

 Installing and Running
 =================================
 * Create a folder for the Profiler in the Client and Server Addins folder.